querystal/tickdocs/docs/index.md

-0xTick is a cloud-native streaming data platform built for Web3.0 participants to follow the latest events.
-With streaming SQL development toolkits, you are possible to customise all types of on-chain watchdogs.
+0xTick is a real-time surveillance system for Web3.0, enabling players with programmable watchdogs for assets and market events for 24/7.

 0xTick supports two major products:

-* <b>[Bulletin Events][1]</b> - Open community of real-time events to follow and share.
+* <b>[Bulletin News][1]</b> - Intractive dashboard of real-time events and alarms.
-* <b>[Event Studio][2]</b> - Rule development toolkits to customise the event watchdog.
+* <b>[Workspace][2]</b> - Surveillance development toolkits to customise the event watchdog.

 ## Why 0xTick
-<b>Real-time</b>
+* <b>Real-time</b>
-> 0xTick runs a streaming data warehouse with SQL tasks to INCREMENTALLY generate signals to customers.
-It applies the most cutting-edge technology of streaming computing to guarantee low latency and the best cost efficiency.
+data warehouse INCREMENTALLY generates signals to customers.
+It applies the most cutting-edge technology of streaming computing to guarantee low latency and ultra cost efficiency.

-<b>SQL Interface</b>
+* <b>SQL Interface</b>
-> 0xTick supports DIY watchdogs by SQL, which offers high flexibility to define all types of signal patterns, such as <b>cashflow cycle detection, wash trading detection, window-based aggregation, join with off-chain datasets</b>.
+offers low entry barrier and high flexibility to customise all types of signal patterns, such as

-<b>Over 6 Million address labels</b>
+    * cashflow cycle detection.
+    * window-based threshold check.
+    * join with off-chain datasets.

+* <b>Millions of wallet labels</b>
-> 0xTick provides over 6 million address labels to identify cluster addresses and entities, helping a watchdog to dive into token flow of an event.
+to identify cluster addresses and entities, helping a watchdog to dive into token flow of an event.

-<b>Event Community</b>
-> 0xTick host a open community for on-chain watchdogs built by professional and experienced on-chain analysts in the market, which allows customers to follow the most valuable events timely.

-<b>Integration</b>
+* <b>Event Community</b> provides built-in watchdogs and events patterns for users to choose.

-> Deliver the event to your ends by Telegram, Discord and Messaging Middleware, being touched anytime, anywhere with consistency guarantee.
+* <b>Integration</b> alarms and events via Telegram, Discord and Messaging Middleware, being touched anytime, anywhere.

+* <b>SaaS for Business</b> make it possible to enjoy the most isolated support, privacy and timeliness.

 ## Use Cases
-<b>Security Data Source</b>
+<b>Data Source for Security Businesses</b>
 - Security and Anti-Fraud businesses are able to follow events or customise watchdogs in 0xTick, such as contract mint, wash trading, mempool attempts, liquidity supply in a time frame, to determine the melicious behaviours or investment risks.

 <b>Arbitrage Data Provider</b>
 - Arbitrage bot is able to follow mempool and liquidity pools streaming events to detect arbitrage opportunities.

-<b>Investor Watchdog</b>
+<b>Investor Reference</b>
-- Individual or institutional investors are able to follow events via Telegram and Discord to be notified when massive trading volume is detected by 0xTick, and further check the tokenflow and participants to identify the nature of the trade, protecting you from rug pull and melicious behaviours on chain.
+- Individual or institutional investors are able to follow events via Telegram and Discord to be notified when massive trading volume happens, and further check the tokenflow and participants to identify the nature of the trade.

+<b>Risk Control</b>
+- Receive notifications when concrete malicious behavior is detected and take appropriate actions to protect your business.

 ## Quick Start
 You may try out 0xTick by [Getting Started](getstarted/quickstart.md) guide to get glapse of the product, and follow the tutorials to dive further into the system.